awslabs/aws-sdk-swift/reference/0.x/AWSIoTWireless/IotWirelessClientProtocol.md

 func listWirelessGatewayTaskDefinitions(input: ListWirelessGatewayTaskDefinitionsInput, completion: @escaping (ClientRuntime.SdkResult<ListWirelessGatewayTaskDefinitionsOutputResponse, ListWirelessGatewayTaskDefinitionsOutputError>) -> Void)
 ```

-### putResourceLogLevel(input:​completion:​)
+### putResourceLogLevel(input:completion:)

 Sets the log-level override for a resource-ID and resource-type.
-This option can be specified for a wireless gateway
-or a wireless device.
+This option can be specified for a wireless gateway or a wireless device.
 A limit of 200 log level override can be set per account.

 ``` swift
 func putResourceLogLevel(input: PutResourceLogLevelInput, completion: @escaping (ClientRuntime.SdkResult<PutResourceLogLevelOutputResponse, PutResourceLogLevelOutputError>) -> Void)
 ```

-### resetAllResourceLogLevels(input:​completion:​)
+### resetAllResourceLogLevels(input:completion:)

 Removes the log-level overrides for all resources; both wireless devices and wireless gateways.